microsoft/cardboard-circuits/README.md

 ## DYI electronic modules tinkerers

-Cardboard circuits is electronic module system that allows kids to build circuits.
+#cardboardcircuits are electronic modules built of cardboard, glue and scrap electronics.
 Modules are built by the kids themselves and electronic parts are sourced from deconstructing toys and other every day electronic gadgets.
 The modules are built from common classroom materials such as cardboard and binder clips.
 Cardboard circuits are inspired from Tinkering Studio [circuit boards](https://tinkering.exploratorium.edu/sites/default/files/Instructions/circuit_boards.pdf) and [toy deconstruction](https://tinkering.exploratorium.edu/sites/default/files/Instructions/toy_take_apart_0.pdf).

 ![A LED dimmer circuit](/assets/leddimmer.gif)

+> Sharing your creations on social media?
+Use the **#cardboardcircuits** handle!

 ### Deconstructing provides Context